JACKCHEN96/DeepLearning-project-CYHA/README.md

 ## Introduction

 ## Code
-Currently, the directory contains five main files.
+Currently, the directory contains four main files.

-load_data: 1.
+dataprocess: 1.
 Read the SVHN data (train and test); 2.
 Use the blue bounding box marked on the digits of street number within each individual image, find the bounding box exclosing the full street number sequence; 3.
 Extend the bounding box by 30% and crop the image to the size of the bounding box; 4.
 Resize the image to size of (54,54,3).

-process_data: 1.
-Convert to tfrecords OR transform label???
-2. Split train data to train and validation; 3.
-Create some kinds of file and then output???

 model: Simply build a model with eight convolution layers, two fc layers, six classifiers to predict.